iximeow/chip_directory/README.md

-if you see `HELP!` anywhere in here, that's somewhere i'd love help! they probably should have issues, but i might not have written issues. this ranges from "i don't have good citations for this" to "Intel family/model names aren't catalogued well"
+if you see `HELP!` anywhere in here, that's somewhere i'd love help! they probably should have issues, but i might not have written issues. this ranges from "i don't have good citations for this" to "some CPUID feature bits are not parsed meaningfully"

 ### x86